patrickleboutillier/jcscpu-hw/jcsdemo/README.md

 * alo = _ALO_

 ### addr(A, B, ci) => (C, co)
-"addr" connects the inputs and the outputs with an AADDER circuit (page XX).
+"addr" connects the inputs and the outputs with an ADDER circuit (page 79).
 * A = _SW[15:8]_
 * B = _SW[7:0]_
 * ci => _CI_